 Global banks in Hong Kong push to get staff back to office

-HONG KONG, June 21 (Reuters) - Global banks are moving faster in Hong Kong to get staff back to office versus in other major centres, given fewer daily COVID-19 cases in the Asian city, and are offering incentives such as onsite vaccinations and days off to encourage inoculation.
+HONG KONG (Reuters) - Global banks are moving faster in Hong Kong to get staff back to office versus in other major centres, given fewer daily COVID-19 cases in the Asian city, and are offering incentives such as onsite vaccinations and days off to encourage inoculation.

-Morgan Stanley (MS.N) has more than 70% of its staff back at their desks in the Asian financial hub, while 60%-70% of Credit Suisse (CSGN.S) employees are in their office，said people who work there.
-A Citigroup (C.N) spokesman said 75% of the bank's staff were in the workplace in Hong Kong.
+Morgan Stanley has more than 70% of its staff back at their desks in the Asian financial hub, while 60%-70% of Credit Suisse employees are in their office，said people who work there.
+A Citigroup spokesman said 75% of the bank’s staff were in the workplace in Hong Kong.

-JPMorgan (JPM.N) plans to reach 75% office occupancy in the coming weeks and Bank of America (BAC.N), which until recently had most of its staff working from home, aims to reach full capacity by end-June, their bankers said.
+JPMorgan plans to reach 75% office occupancy in the coming weeks and Bank of America, which until recently had most of its staff working from home, aims to reach full capacity by end-June, their bankers said.

 Morgan Stanley, Credit Suisse, JPMorgan and Bank of America declined to comment.

-At UBS (UBSG.S), up to 60% of its Hong Kong workforce were back in the office, a spokesman told Reuters.
+At UBS, up to 60% of its Hong Kong workforce were back in the office, a spokesman told Reuters.

 Hong Kong has recorded only one daily case on an average in the past week, while 28.5% of its population has received at least one vaccine shot, government data showed.